 The first pro that stands out for women who have children over the age of 30 is that they are less likely to experience a major disruption in their career trajectory.
 If they work, they tend to be more settled and secure in their chosen area or field, whatever that may be, and to experience relatively fewer set backs compared to younger mothers.
 To that end, women in this age bracket also report less overall stress due to having comparatively more wealth and stability to help provide for their family.
 They are also less likely to experience a fear of missing out on “things they never did when they were young and single/unattached”, a highly irrational but very real feeling for some younger parents.
 Lower stress for these women may lead to other very tangible and desirable benefits.
 Research suggests that women who have children later in life tend to live longer than those who have them earlier, and that the divorce rate is lower in families who have children later in life compared to earlier.

-NKS Therapy offers services such as Career Counselling in Toronto, Couples Counselling in Toronto, Relationship Counselling in Toronto, Family Counselling in Toronto Psychoeducational Assessment Toronto, Toronto Psychologist Services, and Child Psychologist Toronto Services.
+NKS Therapy offers services such as Career Counselling Toronto, Couples Counselling Toronto, Relationship Counselling Toronto, Family Counselling Toronto, Psychoeducational Assessment Toronto, Toronto Mental Health Services, Psychotherapy for Depression Toronto, Toronto Psychologist Services, and Child Psychologist Toronto Services.
 Call us today at 416-745-4745.
 We love to help.